 If the Commission approves this plan, Holtec will handle the entire decommissioning process.
 Holtec will remove 3,348 sizzling hot “spent” nuclear fuel assemblies, which are deadly for 250,000 years, from the spent fuel pools.
 Holtec will load the assemblies into 125 of Holtec’s patented thin-walled (half-inch thick) stainless steel containers with a 25-year warranty.

-Public Watchdogs’ written comments to the Commission could have focused on the absurdity of Holtec’s vast network of “shell” companies.
+Public Watchdogs’ brief written comments to the Commission did not focus on Holtec’s vast network of “shell” companies, so we are covering them here.

 What is a shell company?
 Why does it matter?

 This video explains how shell companies work (just imagine that the pea is your money).
 The idea behind a shell company is to protect and preserve corporate profits.
-The “shells” are essentially empty companies with no furniture, staff or inventory.
-The sole purpose of the “shell” is to accept payments for services, which are then funneled away to the owners, who are often anonymous.
-In some instances, the “shell” may actually hire employees, but such activities are always done on a temporary basis, because shell companies are designed to be bankrupted or easily dissolved.
+Often, the “shells” are essentially empty companies with no furniture, staff or inventory.
+The sole purpose of the shell corporation is to accept payments for services, which are then funneled away to the owners, who are often anonymous.
+In some instances, the shell company may actually hire employees, but such activities are usually done on a temporary basis, because shell companies are designed to be bankrupted or easily dissolved.

-Shell companies are useful for minimizing risks, debts, lawsuits, and legal responsibilities.
+Shell corporations are useful for minimizing risks, debts, lawsuits, and legal responsibilities.

 Public Watchdogs researched Holtec shell companies in New Jersey, Delaware, and Florida.
-We located more than 30 corporations operated by Holtec.
+We located more than 30 corporations operated by Holtec, but this list is by no means complete.

 |Holtec Shell Company Name||ID Number||City||Type||State|